FTBpro/cap-templates/README.md

 ```

 Files inside `erb_templates` are relative to your `root_path/config/` directory.

-They will be resolved to the filename with the .erb extention omitted.
+These files will be resolved to the filename with the .erb extention omitted.

+The template files are not deleted in the process

 ## Contributing